kidhack/neuraljack/README.md

 ## What it does

-- **Parses ChatGPT exports** — Uses your official export ZIP (Settings → Data Controls → Export).
-No scraping or third-party APIs.
+- **Parses ChatGPT data** — Cleans OpenAI data export for migration to Claude.
-- **Builds a Memory Core** — A structured context document to paste into Claude (Settings → Capabilities → Import memory).
-Generate via API key in-app, or get a Cowork prompt file.
+- **Builds a Memory Core** — Context document to paste into Claude.
 - **Exports by project** — Markdown per conversation, grouped by ChatGPT project, ready for Claude.
-- **Creates prompted guides** — Step-by-step prompts for Cowork or manual import.
+- **Creates prompted guides** — Step-by-step migration prompts for Cowork or manual import.

 ---

 ## Quick start

 1. **Export your ChatGPT data**
-   ChatGPT → Settings → Data Controls → **Export data** → download the ZIP.
+   ChatGPT → Settings → [Data Controls](https://chatgpt.com/#settings/DataControls) → **Export data** → download the ZIP.

 2. **Open NeuralJack**
-   Import the data ZIP or folder.
+   Import the data ZIP or extracted folder.

 3. **Customize Your Migration Path**
    - **Parse Your Data** — Pick an output folder.